hpcleuven/VscDocumentation/source/software/singularity.rst

 The most convenient way to create an image is on your own machine, since you will have superuser privileges, and hence the most options to chose from.
-At this point, Singularity only runs under Linux, so you would to use a virtual machine when using Windows or MacOS.
+At this point, Singularity only runs under Linux, so you would have to use a virtual machine when using Windows or macOS.
 For detailed instructions, see the `Singularity installation documentation`_.

-Besides building images from docker containers, you have the option to create them from a definition file, which allows you to completely customize your image.
+Besides building images from Docker containers, you have the option to create them from a definition file, which allows you to completely customize your image.
 We provide a brief :ref:`introduction to Singularity definition files
 <Singularity definition files>`, but for more details, we refer you to the